nickb94/just-chat/README.md

-_As React is ever evolving few warnings could pop up, commits are on the way._
+_As React is ever evolving few warnings could pop up, commits are on the way.
+Server for this application is on heroku.com, please wait for a few seconds after entering a room as the servers are dormant._

 Enjoy Just Chat.